List of Coronation Street characters introduced in 2019: Kelly Neelan

 Gibson was initially contracted for a five-episode guest stint in the summer of 2019.
-She was later brought back in April 2020 as a regular character, with her reappearance being explained that Kelly had begun attending Weatherfield High, the local secondary school.
+She was later brought back in April 2020 as a regular character, with her reappearance being explained that Kelly had begun attending Weatherfield High School, the local secondary school.
 It was stated by Digital Spy that due to attending the local school, she would "become more closely involved" with Coronation Street due to "her new links with the teen characters".
 In September 2020, series producer Iain MacLeod revealed details of an issue-led storyline involving the teenage cast that would be featured on the soap throughout 2021.
 He confirmed that the "hard-hitting" storyline would be the "central focus" of the year, and would star Kelly, Asha, Nina and Aadi Alahan (Adam Hussain).

 Gibson and her character were listed in an Inside Soap special feature intended to praise the new stars of soaps.
 They described Kelly as a "wild child" and wrote that she has made a "massive impression" on the soap since her arrival.
 For the feature, the magazine interviewed Gibson.
 She admitted that Kelly is a tricky character for viewers to like and sympathise with, but said that she loves Kelly due to understanding her tragic childhood.
 She opined that Kelly is not a bad person, but is instead a "typical teenager trying to show off".
 Gary Gillatt, executive editor of Inside Soap, wrote that he was a big fan of Kelly, describing her as a "hard-faced trouble magnet".
 Gillatt likened her to iconic female characters of Coronation Street, noting that despite being a unique and original character, there is something similar about Kelly that he appreciated.
 He also praised Gibson, as he felt that she brought life to the character.
 Gibson later received more praise from Inside Soap when she was compared to former cast member Michelle Keegan, who portrayed Tina McIntyre; columnist Laura-Jayne Tyler wrote: "the second we laid eyes on Corrie's Millie Gibson, we knew that she had star quality – like a young Michelle Keegan type of energy.
 Such a bright and intuitive young actress."

 In August 2022, it was announced by the Daily Mirror that Gibson had quit Coronation Street and that Kelly would exit in an "explosive" storyline.
 Gibson or producers did not reveal anything about Kelly's exit and would not confirm whether she would be able to return in the future or not.
 Kelly's final scenes were broadcast on 23 September 2022.